 There are several opportunities in the south east to support this vision:

 - The Monash National Employment and Innovation Cluster

 - The Dandenong National Employment and Innovation Cluster

 - Cardinia Employment Cluster, Pakenham

 - Activity centres in Dandenong, Frankston, Narre Warren and Berwick.

-Why it is necessary to develop a polycentric city model and investigate moving a government department to the south east:
+Why it is necessary to grow suburban jobs hubs and investigate moving a government department to the south east: